kobolog/gorb/README.md

 - Support for FWMARK & DR virtual services.
 - Add BGP host-route announces, so that multiple GORBs could expose a service on the same IP across the cluster.
 - Add some primitive UI to present the same action palette but in an user-friendly fashion.
-- Optional: add dynamic DNS support, so that GORBs could register new service names on some specified subdomain.
+- Add dynamic DNS registration support, so that GORBs could register new service names on some provided subdomain.